-Students who are not members of the C. O. T. C. and those who take no active part in athletics are required to attend Physical Training classes.
+Students who are not members of the C. O. T. C. and those who take no active part in athletics are provided with Physical Training classes.

 Expenses.-The charge to resident students for board, room, and light is from \$265 to \$290, depending on location of room, payable in two instalments, one at the beginning of each term.